AlienTec1908/Live-Recon/README.md

 - Built from **real recon sessions**
 - Designed for **senior-level workflows**

-Recon Monster is not a toy.
+Live Recon is not a toy.
 It is a **recon operator** that works for you.

 ---